Fedalto/ideas/thousand.md

  * write handcrafted code that can support basic SQL functionality over text files
  * write a mapper that converts JSON/CSV/XML into insertions into a newly spun up database server or in-memory database

 The user should not care what format or representation the data is in - only that they can interact with the data in multiple ways.
+It should be possible for many applications to operate on the same data structure.

 Existing examples: